OpenFlow Service Chaining

 SDN Architectures and OpenFlow

 SDN architectures and OpenFlow offer several advantages.
 You can influence traffic forwarding behavior at a more granular flow level.
 A holistic view instead of a partial view of distributed devices simplifies the network.
 Traffic engineering with SDN becomes easier to implement when you have a centralized view; this is how Google implemented SDN.
-Google has two network backbones; Internet-facing and data center backbone.
+Google has two network backbones: an Internet-facing backbone and a data center backbone.

 They noticed that the cost/bit was not decreasing as the network grew.
 It was doing the opposite.
 Their solution was to implement a centralized controller and manage the WAN as a fabric, not as a collection of individual nodes.